 Your reputation is all about where you’ve been, what you’ve done, and what others can expect from you.
-But if you’ve done something seriously wrong, it can be difficult to rebuild the trust that’s so essential to a strong reputation.
+But if you’ve done something seriously wrong, it can be difficult to rebuild the trust that’s so essential to a successful career.

-Though rebuilding a reputation after a major mistake can be difficult, so many people have done just that: celebrities, business leaders, and politicians alike.
+Though rebuilding a reputation after a major mistake can be difficult, so many people have done just that: celebrities, CEOs, and other prominent public figures.
 Everyone loves a good comeback story, and these are among the best.
-Read on to see how six high profile reputations ended up in serious trouble — and find out what they’ve done to put their reputations on the mend.
+Read on to see how six high profile reputations ended up in serious trouble — and find out what they’ve done to repair their reputations.

 Martha Stewart is known as America’s homemaker, from her start as a caterer and cookbook writer to her current status as a multimedia lifestyle mogul.
 But for a brief period, Stewart was also known as a financial villain — and though her illegal stock trading case and conviction threatened to break her brand and reputation, she bounced back and became bigger than ever.

 What Went Wrong: In late 2001, Stewart sold all of her shares of ImClone Systems after illegally receiving information that the stock was in trouble.
 After media scrutiny and a very public indictment and trial, Stewart stepped down as CEO and chairwoman of Martha Stewart Living Omnimedia.